-The 20 Best Sports Bars in Las Vegas for Watching the Big Game
+The Best Sports Bars in Las Vegas for Watching the Big Game

 Bar Code Burgers packs in plenty of charm for a neighborhood sports bar, thanks to touches of brick decor and an outdoor patio that runs alongside Flamingo Road.
-The burgers are some of the best in Las Vegas, made with six-ounce short rib and chuck patties and more often than not, slathered with a messy, sloppy assortment of toppings.
+The burgers are some of the best in Las Vegas, made with 6-ounce short rib and chuck patties and, more often than not, slathered with a messy, sloppy assortment of toppings.
 Ask about the latest burger of the month, which tends to be more decadent and playful than usual.
 The wings (regular or boneless) are another popular option, whether you keep things sweet with a PB&J sauce or spicy with mango habanero.
-Happy hour runs Monday-Friday 3-6 pm with a variety of other specials (depending on the day or the game) offered throughout the week.
-Save on drafts or beer buckets when the Golden Knights play or just have fun with the Hendertucky Sour, a mix of whiskey, lime, orange bitters, and egg white.
+Happy hour runs Monday through Friday from 3 to 6 pm with a variety of other specials (depending on the day or the game) offered throughout the week.
+A Game Day Trio is $25.95 with a choice of appetizer, entree, and pint.

 How to book: Book a reservation (or place a pickup/delivery order) online or call 702-294-2633 to inquire about the latest details on special events.

 Chickie's & Pete's

-Chickie & Pete's started as a corner sports bar in Philadelphia and now has a Las Vegas location at the Sahara.
-It's already the unofficial local hangout for Eagles fans with not just football, but other sports constantly shown on one of 50 TV screens throughout the stylish, yet comfortable space.
+Chickie's & Pete's started as a corner sports bar in Philadelphia and now has a Las Vegas location at the Sahara.
+It's already the unofficial local hangout for Eagles fans, with football and other sports constantly shown on 50 TV screens throughout the stylish yet comfortable space.
 Just make sure to order some of the seafood that made Chickie's & Pete's a local legend in the City of Brotherly Love.
 Lobster is used as a topping on pizzas as well as cheesesteak for a surf-n-turf you can eat with your hands.
-The restaurant's famous crab fries don't actually have any crab, but come with an addictive crab seasoning.
-It just works.
-Try it.
+The restaurant's famous crab fries don't actually have any crab but come with a delicious crab seasoning.
 Chickie's & Pete's is also one of the few sports bars in Las Vegas to have its own in-house betting window.

-How to book: First-come, first-served, but check online for big events.
+How to book: It's first-come, but check online for big events.

 How to book: Book a reservation online.

-Stadia Bar proves its possible for a sports bar to also be an upscale cocktail lounge.
-There's a dedication to premium spirits with a choose-your-own-adventure highball cart, barrel-aged whiskey exclusives, and fun infusions (like Tito's vodka with blueberry and mint).
+Stadia Bar proves it's possible for a sports bar to also be an upscale cocktail lounge.
+There's a dedication to premium spirits with a choose-your-own-adventure highball cart, barrel-aged whiskey exclusives, and fun infusions, such as Tito's vodka with blueberry and mint.
 The sports theme is relatively subtle, although the floor is made from old basketball courts and leather-wrapped domes (as opposed to booths) are modeled after football helmets with private TV screens.
-Stadia Bar is located in the Forum Food Hall, an ambitious food court at Caesars Palace that generally avoids familiar chains in favor of more intriguing concepts (like a burger counter by Bobby Flay and the only Di Fara pizza outside Brooklyn).
+Stadia Bar is located in the Forum Food Hall, an ambitious food court at Caesars Palace that generally avoids familiar chains in favor of more intriguing concepts, such as a burger counter by Bobby Flay and the only Di Fara pizza outside Brooklyn.
 Guests are welcome to bring in food from Stadia's neighbors or order directly to have the same bites delivered to their seats.